 - If you have difficulty whipping egg whites, add a pinch of cream of tartar

-- Beat the eggs to the appropriate level of firmness as directed by the recipe: soft peaks, firm peaks, or stiff peaks
+- Beat the eggs to the appropriate level as directed by the recipe: soft peaks, firm peaks, or stiff peaks

 For this recipe, we’re looking for stiff peaks – if you turn the whisk upside-down, the peaks will still hold.
 It’s better to err closer to firm peaks if you’re not sure.
 The egg whites should still look shiny and moist, not dry.

 Tres Leches Mixture

 After the bundt cake bakes and cools, place the cake on a rimmed plate and poke holes all over with a chopstick or long skewer.

 The tres leches mixture includes evaporated milk, sweetened condensed milk, and heavy cream, mixed together.
 I also like to include a little cinnamon, but if you’re not a cinnamon fan, leave it out.

 Slowly pour the mixture all over the cake and let it rest for 30 minutes to absorb the liquid.
 Lots of this liquid will initially pool under the cake, but by the end of the 30-minute rest period most will be absorbed into the cake.

 Because the answer to “does this cake need whipped cream?” is always a resounding yes, I piped whipped cream stripes along the bundt cake.
 If you’re using a classic bundt cake shape, whip the cream until a little stiffer and spread the whipped cream on top of the bundt cake with a knife.

 You might have some of the milk mixture left over after soaking your cake.
 Save this and pour a little extra onto each slice as you serve it.

 Recommended Tools to Make Tres Leches Bundt Cake